tristanlukens/dotfiles/README.md

 - karabiner
 - setup scripts

-Although I have a yabai, karabiner and skhd setup, I'm using Amethyst for now.

 There's individual READMEs everything but git.
 Everything has its own folder.

 I sync my Visual Studio Code settings with the the built-in feature.
 I tried to only use nvim, but it's just too big of a step.
 Besides that, I think CoC is just a tad too slow.
 If that wasn't enough to use Visual Studio Code, coc-tailwindcss doesn't work at the moment.
 Visual Code is just really good.